Scholar Handbook

 Filing for a Degree

-Students are responsible for filing an Intent to Graduate (ITG) form in order to have each earned degree conferred.
-The Intent to Graduate form is available online through WebSTAC, and must be filed by the deadline in order for a degree and diploma to be awarded.
-Students who do not complete their degree requirements by their intended graduation date must re-file a new Intent for the next graduation date.
-Failure to meet all requirements for degree completion for your intended graduation date will require you to reapply for graduation by resubmitting a new ITG form.
+Students are responsible for Applying for Program Completion in order to have each earned degree conferred.
+The application for program completion is available online through Workday, and must be filed by the deadline in order for a degree and diploma to be awarded.
+Students who do not complete their degree requirements by their intended graduation date must re-file a new application for the next graduation date.
+Failure to meet all requirements for degree completion for your intended graduation date will require you to reapply for graduation by resubmitting a new program completion application.

 Summer Graduates: August 1